barbatus/typescript/README.md

 to compile TypeScript source code incrementally for each file change or changes.

 [meteor-typescript](https://github.com/barbatus/meteor-typescript) - an NPM package that exports an incremental TypeScript build class.
 That class is designed to be used in the series of subsequent compilations of TypeScript source code.
-In that case, TypeScript Service API, which is used internally, allows to reuse compilation statistics between subsequent builds, thus, improving speed of the compilation ultimately.
+In that case, TypeScript Service API, which is used internally, allows to reuse compilation statistics and data between subsequent builds, thus, improving speed of the compilation.

 [typescript-runtime](https://github.com/barbatus/typescript-runtime) - currently contains TypeScript helpers,
-which allows to configure behavior of the compiled TypeScript code for some use cases.
+which allows to configure behavior of some parts of the compiled TypeScript code for special use cases.
 One of the use cases is usage with the old browsers.